 If the meeting is being cloud recorded, it will only record the main room, regardless of what room the meeting host is in.
 If local recording is being used, it will record the room the participant who is recording is in.
 Multiple participants can record locally.

-Webinars are granted on a first come first serve basis.
-Once your webinar date has passed the license will be returned to the campus pool for others to use.
-Please request your webinars early but no more than 60 days.
+Webinars are granted on a first-come, first-serve basis.
+Once your webinar date has passed, the license will be returned to the campus pool for others to use.
+Please request your webinars early, but no more than 90 days in advance.